Method 1 – Insert Single Row with Values

 Set addedRow = Name_of_Table.ListRows.Add()

-Create a new ListRow object variable called addedRow, set it to a new row in the Excel table identified by the Name_of_Table variable.
+Create a new ListRow object variable called addedRow, and set it to a new row in the Excel table identified by the Name_of_Table variable.

 With addedRow